 What is a WOFE?

-WFOE is a limited liability company in China which is 100% owned by the foreign investor.
-WFOE requires registered capital and its liability is limited to its equity.
-It can generate income, pay tax in China and its profit can be repatriate back to the investor’s home country.
-Any limited liability enterprise in China which is 100% owned by a foreign company, individual (s) or companies can be called as WFOE.
+A wholly foreign-owned enterprise (WFOE) is a limited liability company in China which is 100% owned by a foreign entity (or entities).
+A WFOE requires registered capital and its liability is limited to its equity.
+It can generate income, pay tax in China, and its profit can be repatriated back to the investor’s home country.
+Any limited liability enterprise in China which is 100% owned by a foreign company or individual (or owned by multiple foreign companies or individuals) can be referred to as a WFOE.

-2. 2X copies of the investor’s bank reference letter that declares the investor to be in good standing with the bank.
+2. 2 copies of the investor’s bank reference letter declaring the investor to be in good standing with the bank

 7. Office address in China

-8. 2x copies of the leasing contract
+8. 2 copies of the leasing contract

-10. 2x copies of the landlord identification
+10. 2 copies of the landlord’s identification

-11. 4x copies of Authorization
+11. 4 copies of authorization

-13. If you’re setting up a Trading WFOE: the most recent audit report copy from the parent company provided by a Certified Public Accountant (CPA) and Customs HS Code for the proposed Import/Export products in China.
+13. If you’re setting up a trading WFOE: the most recent audit report copy from the parent company provided by a certified public accountant (CPA) and customs HS code for the proposed Import/Export products in China.